khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-release-notes.md

 ### Changes

 - Breaking (medium): All UI kit files updated to use `@gitlab/fonts` v1.3.0.
-  - To use the fonts outside the GitLab Figma Organisation, [download the fonts](https://gitlab-org.gitlab.io/frontend/fonts/).
+  - To use the fonts outside the GitLab organisation in Figma, [download the fonts](https://gitlab-org.gitlab.io/frontend/fonts/).
   - The updated font versions have slightly different spacing between glyphs.
 When a components size is set by its content there can be a dimension change.
 The following components have been identified as seeing, in most instances, a ±1–4px width change.
     - [**Badge**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=60387-98708&mode=dev)
     - [**❖&nbsp;Breadcrumb**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=86530-117981&mode=dev)